nayasinghania/spartan-score/README.md

 ## About

 Spartan Score is a GPA calculator designed for SJSU students to be able to easily calculate their GPA with just a screenshot of their grades.
-Currently working on an ML pipeline to provide statistics of other students in similar classes
+Currently working on an ML pipeline to provide statistics of other students in similar classes.

 ### Tech Stack